-The carrying amount of our current and long-term debt outstanding was \$79.2 million and \$441.3 million, respectively, at March 31, 2018, compared to \$79.2 million and \$434.7 million, respectively, at December 31, 2017.
+The carrying amount of our current and long-term debt outstanding was \$87.7 million and \$400.7 million, respectively, at June 30, 2018, compared to \$79.2 million and \$434.7 million, respectively, at December 31, 2017.
 The current portion of our debt outstanding at these dates represents primarily principal payments under our Facility Agreement scheduled to occur within 12 months.
-At March 31, 2018, this current debt balance also included the total outstanding amount of our 2013 8.00% Notes as the first put date of the notes was April 1, 2018.
-The increase in our total debt balance was due primarily to a higher carrying value of the Loan Agreement with Thermo due to interest accruing on that debt and a higher carrying value of the Facility Agreement due to accretion of the debt discounts and debt financing costs.
+At June 30, 2018, this current debt balance also included the total outstanding amount of our 2013 8.00% Notes because we currently intend on redeeming such notes in the near future if our stock price exceeds the conversion price of the notes.
+Accordingly, any such redemption is expected to result in the conversion of the notes by the holders in lieu of a cash payment by us at par value.
+The decrease in our total debt balance was due primarily to a principal payment of \$38.9 million made under the Facility Agreement in June 2018.
+This was offset partially by a higher carrying value of the Loan Agreement with Thermo due to interest accruing on that debt and a higher carrying value of the Facility Agreement due to accretion of the debt discounts and debt financing costs.